ki-preclinical-imaging-and-testing/science_data_kit/README.md

 The Science Data Kit (SDK) helps researchers manage and make sense of complex, multimodal scientific data.
 It follows the FAIR+ data principles to ensure your data is Findable, Accessible, Interoperable, Reusable, and Computable.

+## Current Development Status

+The Science Data Kit is currently undergoing significant architectural improvements and reorganization.
+The project is focused on three active roadmaps:

+1. **Repository Reorganization** - Improving the organization of documentation and repository structure
+2. **Knowledge Graph Documentation System** - Implementing an AI-navigable documentation system
+3. **Strategic Enhancements** - Platform maturation and community adoption features

+For more details on the current development plans and roadmaps, see the [Roadmaps Index](docs/roadmaps/index.md).

 ## Features

 - **Connect** to data sources and spin up necessary infrastructure